Nassim Al Baher

 supported.

-to be trained on building fishing cages.
+trained on building fishing cages.

-to diversify
+supported to diversify their income.

 to increase their income by producing and using fish and shrimp cages.